SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 1. Create a file with the path */srv/poetryslam/connector/connectorS4HC.js*.
 2. Copy the SAP S/4HANA Cloud Public Edition related functions in the file [*connectorS4HC.js*](../../../tree/main-multi-tenant/srv/poetryslam/connector/connectorS4HC.js) into your project.
 The file contains functions to delegate OData requests to SAP S/4HANA Cloud Public Edition, to read SAP S/4HANA Cloud Public Edition project data, and to assemble an OData payload to create SAP S/4HANA Cloud Public Edition projects.

-For this tutorial, the *Responsible Cost Center* used in *connectorS4HC.js* is *10101101* and the *Company Code* is *1010*.
+    > Note: This file contains a function ```insertRemoteProjectData()```.
+This function creates a project purchase order in SAP S/4HANA Cloud Public Edition by creating an entity directly using the external imported service and the external entity model.
+It does *not* use the projection as modeled in the *PoetrySlamService*.
+This is intentional: The projection is used for fields shown in the Fiori Elements UI (read-only) or updates of individual fields.
+More complex write scenarios, including create scenarios, should directly call the external imported services.
+This avoids data type validations by CAP, leaving the validations to the external service.
+It also avoids a remodeling of all fields and compositions required for creation in the projection.

-> Note: This file contains sample data, which can vary depending on the system.
+    > Note: This file contains sample data that can vary depending on the system.
 Check the data set and maintain it accordingly to ensure consistency between the Partner Reference App and SAP S/4HANA Cloud Public Edition.
 The sample data is marked with a block comment *Project data for SAP S/4HANA Cloud; needs to be adopted according to SAP S/4HANA Cloud configuration*.
+For this tutorial, the *Responsible Cost Center* used in *connectorS4HC.js* is *10101101* and the *Company Code* is *1010*.

 ### Enhance the Business Logic to Operate on SAP S/4HANA Cloud Public Edition Data